Skip to main content

 Tony is a Director of The Australian Ballet and a member of the Australian Government Takeovers Panel.
 Prior to his career in investment banking, Tony practised as a lawyer at Herbert Smith Freehills in Melbourne.

-Tony was a Director and Acting Chair of Orchestra Victoria before it was acquired by The Australian Ballet in 2014.
+Tony was a Director and Acting Chair of Orchestra Victoria before it was acquired by The Australian Ballet in 2014, and is co-founder of SynthTemple.

 Vice President